CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ## Logging function calls

 Sometimes, you may want to see which part of the code is responsible for speaking something.
-For this, you can enable the function calls logging for the `speech.speech.speak` function pressing `NVDA+X, S`.
+For this, you can enable the function calls logging for the `speech.speech.speak` function pressing `NDTTGesture, S`.
 Each time NVDA speaks, a corresponding message will be logged, including the stack trace, allowing you to identify the code that has caused this speech output.
 Once you are done, disable function calls logging with the same gesture.